devangsinha/BogusSQL/README.md

 ## Install BogusSQL via NuGet

-If you want to include ClosedXML in your project, you can [install it directly from NuGet](https://www.nuget.org/packages/BogusSQL)
+If you want to include BogusSQL in your project, you can [install it directly from NuGet](https://www.nuget.org/packages/BogusSQL)

-To install ClosedXML, run the following command in the Package Manager Console
+To install BogusSQL, run the following command in the Package Manager Console

 ```
 PM> Install-Package BogusSQL -Version 1.0.0